x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 After the test returns the success result, switch back to **Performance Monitor** and confirm that the number of requests has increased.

-Performing a test mailbox move from your on-premises Exchange organization to your Office 365 tenant is also an option.
+Performing a test mailbox move from your on-premises Exchange organization to your Office 365 organization is also an option.

 > [!NOTE]
 > If this test fails try running Update-HybridApplication and point it to a single Exchange Server instead of a load balancer.